 Tour along this ancient route, the Via Francigena, that connected the pilgrims of Canterbury, England with Rome, and onwards to the ports of Puglia, where crusaders embarked on ships bound for the Holy Land.

 Our guide will take you through villages with charming churches and Roman ruins.
 Immersed in the Canavese countryside you will pass by cultivated fields, dense woodlands and a lattice work of vineyards.
 Lunch stops or a Vistaterra picnic can be arranged.

 Chiaverano village dates from 1251, it is located at the extreme northern limit of the Canavese, in the Serra Morenic.
 Driving through the surrounding territory you will see chestnut woods, peaty fields and terraced vineyards.
 Nearby is the Sirio Lake which makes a pretty stopping point for a leisurely walk.

 Chiaverano is known throughout the Canavese for its tomini, a typical Piedmont cheese, and also the Revel Chion distillery, which transforms the marc into grappa, exported throughout the world.
-We will be delighted to arrange cheese and grappa tastings.

 Discover the rustic beauty and history of the Valchiusella valley

 Your guide will take you through this wonderful valley to visit castles, beauty spots by rivers and meadows at the foot of the Pelati Mountains.
-The Valchiusella offers a condensed historical, architectural and morphological heritage of unimaginable value.

 The valley takes its name from the Chiusella river that runs through it, there are miles of ancient paths, mule tracks and woods to explore, villages full of character and the lakes of Alice Superiore and Meugliano.